DigiScope can extract the required Exchange server backup database files from the following 3rd party storage formats;

 - If your Exchange Databases have been backed up with another product to tape of disk in a proprietary format/container you will have to extract the database files to disk for use with DigiScope.
 Most backup products have the ability to restore the database files to an alternate location, e.g. to a specified disk location.

-- If your backup solution is using byte/block level snapshot technology your should have the ability to present an instance of the database to a LUN or disk location and then point DigiScope to that location to open the databases
+- If your Exchange server backup solution is using byte/block level snapshot technology, you should have the ability to present an instance of the database to a LUN or disk location and then point DigiScope to that location to open the databases

 Restoring via the Microsoft RSG/RDB Method